 Committed to promoting the careers of female resarchers, women make up 54% of the Department's research staff, and 50% of professor positions are occupied by women faculty.
 Many of our researchers feature in the Web of Science highly cited researchers listing and our community is regularly honoured with prestigious national and international awards.

-The Department of oncology is a founding member of the Swiss Cancer Center Léman, a comprehensive partnership against cancer in the Lac Léman (Lake Geneva) region, which unites the University of Lausanne, the University of Geneva, The Swiss Federal Institute of Technology in Lausanne (EPFL), and Lake Geneva's two university hospitals, CHUV and HUG.
+The Department of Oncology UNIL CHUV is a founding member of the Swiss Cancer Center Léman, a comprehensive partnership against cancer in the Lac Léman (Lake Geneva) region, which unites the University of Lausanne, the University of Geneva, the EPFL, the Swiss Federal Institute of Technology in Lausanne, and Lake Geneva's two university hospitals, CHUV and HUG.

 A recent partnership completed with CERN to co-develop FLASH, a breakthrough approach to cancer radiation therapy, complements its innovation task force.